crsales963/SIMP-ismir23/README.md

 ## Dataset and Paper
 This interface is built to allow users to explore a dataset collected to compare performance assessment criteria used by experts and novices.
-This dataset is published on [Zenodo] (https://doi.org/10.5281/zenodo.8392772), and we welcome you to try out the [interface] (http://www.mathcs.richmond.edu/~yjiang/papers/ismir23/).
+This dataset is published on [Zenodo](https://doi.org/10.5281/zenodo.8392772), and we welcome you to try out the [interface](http://www.mathcs.richmond.edu/~yjiang/papers/ismir23/).

 If you use this dataset in research work for publication, please cite: